Chapter meetings are held the second Thursday of most months at 6PM, Room 310 in the Douglas County Courthouse, 1036 SE Douglas, Roseburg.

 IT IS IMPERATIVE THAT YOU CALL DONNA RAWSON (541)643-0364 TO CONFIRM YOUR PLANS TO ATTEND ANY OF UMPQUA CHAPTER'S SPONSORED FIELD TRIPS AND TO BE SURE THE SCHEDULE HAS NOT CHANGED.
 We often have to change date on short notice due to bloom and weather unpredictability

-Meet place for NPSO sponsored field trips is the large parking lot between the Douglas County Library and behind Douglas County Courthouse (west side of Fowler St., near Deer Creek) and plan to carpool or travel in caravanby caravan.
+Meet place for NPSO sponsored field trips is the large parking lot between the Library building and behind Douglas County Courthouse (west side of Fowler St., near Deer Creek) and plan to carpool or travel in caravan mode.
 Those carpooling should plan to share gasoline expenses.
 Alternate meeting places north or south of Roseburg can be arranged.
 Starting time varies depending on travel time to the destination.

 You will be asked to read and sign a NPSO Waiver of Liability and Indemnification Agreement.